 The Pros and the Cons of Constant Contact: A Definitive List

-- Easy-to-use and intuitive user interface.
-There is a bit of a learning curve, but it’s not too steep compared to other marketing platforms.
+• Easy-to-use and intuitive user interface.
+There is a learning curve, but it’s not too steep compared to other marketing platforms.

-- Constant Contact has some unique features, like automatically importing your logo to your emails.
-You can also receive payments for events created by you at an additional fee.
+• Constant Contact has unique features, like automatically importing your logo to your emails.
+You can also receive payments for events you created at an additional fee.
 Not many competitors offer these features.

-- Overall, the deliverability rate for emails sent through Constant Contact remains very high.
-That’s definitely an advantage.
+• Overall, the deliverability rate for emails sent through Constant Contact remains very high.
+That’s an advantage.

-- They have a long history of experience in the email marketing field and have established themselves as trustworthy.
+• They have a long history of experience in the email marketing software field and have established themselves as trustworthy.

-- It’s not as cost-effective as some of its competitors.
+• It’s not as cost-effective as some of its competitors.
 You can get the same features on a smaller budget as well.
-They also have several add-on services, which may rack up the costs for larger firms.
+They also have several add-on email marketing services, which may increase the costs for larger firms.

-- Many users have reported issues while canceling their accounts with Constant Contact.
+• Many users have reported issues while canceling their accounts with Constant Contact.
 There’s no option to cancel your account in the dashboard.
-Instead, you’ll have to directly phone their customer service if you want to cancel your subscription.
-This is often a time-consuming process.
+Instead, you’ll have to phone their customer service directly to cancel your subscription.
+This is often a time-consuming process, and phone support for cancellation is usually frowned upon by people.

 The Best Constant Contact Alternative for SMBs

-Now, there may be some of you who are now considering alternatives because Constant Contact may not have all the features you need.
+Now, some of you may be considering alternatives because Constant Contact may not have all the advanced features you need.

-If you are looking for an email and digital marketing platform that offers more bang for each buck, we highly recommend the all-in-one solution EngageBay.
+If you are looking for an email and digital marketing platform that offers more bang for your buck, we highly recommend the all-in-one solution EngageBay.

-With powerful marketing automation features, excellent email deliverability rates, a powerful landing page builder, and live chat and SMS integrations for your website, EngageBay does it all for you.
+With powerful marketing automation features, excellent email deliverability rates, a powerful landing page builder, live chat, and SMS marketing for your website, EngageBay does it all for you.
 And what’s more, you also have a free lifetime plan option for small businesses.

 Here’s a comparison of EngageBay and Constant Contact:

-Read More: Constant Contact vs Mailchimp vs EngageBay — Which Tool Is Better?
+Read also: Constant Contact vs Mailchimp vs EngageBay — Which Email Marketing Tool Is Better?

 Here are the answers to some frequently asked questions (FAQs) for Constant Contact.